-Although we cannot respond individually to each comment received, we do appreciate your feedback and will consider your comments as we revise our tax products.
+Although we can't respond individually to each comment received, we do appreciate your feedback and will consider your comments as we revise our tax forms, instructions, and publications.

 Ordering forms and publications.
-Visit www.irs.gov/formspubs/ to download forms and publications.
-Otherwise, you can go to www.irs.gov/orderforms to order forms or call 1-800-829-3676 to order current and prior-year forms and instructions.
+Visit IRS.gov/FormsPubs to download forms and publications.
+Otherwise, you can go to IRS.gov/ OrderForms to order current and prior-year forms and instructions.
 Your order should arrive within 10 business days.